polwork/PDS/README.md

 [Real Underwater Polarization Data]() will be released when the paper is accepted.

-Some selected images can be viewed under [this path] (https://github.com/polwork/PDS/tree/main/Real%20Underwater%20Polarization%20Data%20).
+Some selected images can be viewed under [this path](https://github.com/polwork/PDS/tree/main/Real%20Underwater%20Polarization%20Data).

 We use a polarization camera with micro polarization filters array (LUCID, PHX050S), whose spatial resolution is 2448 × 2048.
 The acquired mosaicked polarization image can be demosaicked using [PCDC](https://github.com/polwork/PCDP) or [Demosaicking-DoFP-images-using-Newton-polynomial-interpolation-and-polarization-difference-model](https://github.com/polwork/Demosaicking-DoFP-images-using-Newton-polynomial-interpolation-and-polarization-difference-model).